-As the COVID-19 pandemic causes disruptions to everyday life, universities are moving courses online to educate students safely.
-If you’re new to virtual instruction, you will discover that this environment provides opportunities for rich interaction between yourself and students, as well as on a peer-to-peer level.
+If you’re new to virtual instruction, you will discover that the virtual learning environment provides opportunities for rich interaction between yourself and students, as well as on a peer-to-peer level.
 Of course, these interactions can vary depending on your teaching style, the tools available to you, and your students’ needs.
 In this article, Luke Cable, Senior Learning Designer, and Christina Anderson, Director of Learner Experience for Wiley Education Services, share a teaching framework that can help you make a seamless transition to the virtual classroom.
 Wiley works with faculty to develop hundreds of online courses each year.

 There is a seemingly endless number of ways to create meaningful teaching experiences in virtual classrooms.
 As you begin as a virtual instructor, it’s best to choose a learning framework that will simplify and clarify the teaching actions and decisions you will need to make.
 A research-based framework that has proven to be effective, useful, and robust is called Community of Inquiry (CoI).